BSirichandana/Image-Sharing/README.md

 - Share an image: After uploading, the image’s ownership will be stored on the blockchain, allowing for controlled access.
 - View an image: Only authorized users can view shared images, depending on the permissions set by the owner.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, feel free to fork the repository, create a branch, and submit a pull request.
-Please make sure to follow the code of conduct and keep the code clean and well-documented.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements